Proven-Paradox/shaper-system/Handbook.md

 Cost: None (Upkeep 1 HP)
 Damage: x0 (Physical)
 Effect: If this Attack succeeds, you grab your target.
 While you are grabbing a target, you cannot move.
-At the beginning of your turn, make a Physical Offense roll against your target; if this roll fails your target escapes your grasp.
+At the beginning of your Turn, make a Physical Offense roll against your target; if this roll fails your target escapes your grasp.
 You may only grab one creature at a time unless otherwise specified.
 If you have been grabbed by someone, you cannot move.
 The person grabbing you can also cover your mouth to silence you if they wish.
 Description: An untrained attempt to hold on to your target.